-- Oregon CAREAssist AIDS Program. - Idaho AIDS Drug Assistance Program (IDAGAP).
+- Oregon CAREAssist AIDS Program.

+- Washington AIDS Drug Assistance Program also known as the Early Intervention

+Program

 Note: To be eligible for the ADAP operating in your State, individuals must meet certain criteria, including proof of State residence and HIV status, low income as defined by the State, and uninsured/under-insured status.